Skip to main content

 How to Choose the Right Platform

 Start with your region and regulatory framework.
 If you operate exclusively in the US under FAA regulations, every platform on this list can serve you to some degree.
-If you operate under EASA, your options narrow to Aviatize, FlightLogger, Private Radar, and Flylogs.
-If you operate under multiple authorities or in markets like Australia, Canada, or South Africa, Aviatize is currently the only platform on this list with broad multi-authority support.
+If you operate under EASA, your options include Aviatize, FlightLogger, Private Radar, and Flylogs.
+FlightLogger also supports FAA, CASA, and ANAC frameworks.
+If you operate under multiple authorities or in markets like Canada or South Africa, Aviatize offers the broadest multi-authority support on this list.

 Consider your school size and complexity.
 A 3-aircraft flying club with 30 members has very different needs from a 50-aircraft ATO running ab-initio programs across two locations.
 Smaller, simpler operations may find Flight Circle or Flylogs sufficient and cost-effective.
 Larger operations with complex billing, multi-location needs, and structured training programs will benefit from the depth of Aviatize or Talon Systems.